danmilea/hypervisorless_virtio_zcu102/README.md

-# Hypervirless Virtio / ZCU102
+# Hypervisorless Virtio / ZCU102
 Hypervisorless virtio build environment for Xilinx ZCU102 with Petalinux and Zephyr as auxiliary runtime